 Forget everything you think you know about spa treatments.
-Here, in a quiet corner of the COMO Metropolitan on Park Lane, there are no water features, hot tubs or options to add Prosecco to your treatment.
+Here, in a quiet corner of the COMO Metropolitan on Park Lane, there are no water features, hot tubs or options to add prosecco to your treatment.
 Instead, you’re welcomed with an invigorating cup of ginger tea and ushered, in gentle tones, into a sleek and minimalist treatment room.
-The focus here is on life-long wellness and taking a pause from your hectic city existence, rather than snuggling in soothing fluffy robes.
-Though the robes are super soft FYI.
-Their signature massage (£110 for 60 mins, £125 for 75) is a lesson in really taking the time to reset.
+The focus here is on lifelong wellness and taking a pause from your hectic city existence, rather than snuggling in soothing fluffy robes.
+Though the robes are super soft, FYI.
+Its signature massage (£110 for 60 mins, £125 for 75) is a lesson in really taking the time to reset.
 The long, assured strokes, with hands rhythmically moving along the entire length of your body (they recommend you go nude), create a powerful, almost trance-like sensation that will quiet even the most meddlesome of minds.
 After 90 minutes I felt feeling peaceful, refreshed and genuinely rebalanced.
 Almost ready to take on the Central line again.
 Ellie Walker-Arnott

 Perfect for chilled vibes with a view.

-Set on the 10th floor with floor-to-ceiling views over Hyde Park, it almost seems a shame you’ll be lying face down for your massage at the Four Seasons’ Spa in Mayfair.
+Set on the tenth floor with floor-to-ceiling views over Hyde Park, it almost seems a shame you’ll be lying face down for your massage at the Four Seasons’ Spa in Mayfair.
 Everything is attuned to your body, from the pressure to the oil you choose (sweet grape is anti-inflammatory, while coconut has antibacterial properties).
 Then get ready to relax as the tension is kneaded from your back, arms, legs, feet and hands.
 Afterwards, you’ll practically float into one of the dimly-lit relaxation pods where you can slip on a pair of headphones, sip a steaming cup of tea and let the calming effects of your treatment really sink in.

 Perfect for anyone who’s in need of a little love.

-The deep tissue massage at this frighteningly trendy wellness studio starts with a full body consultation.
+The deep tissue massage at this frighteningly trendy wellness studio starts with a full-body consultation.
 The whole experience is delicious: you stand before your therapist in a darkened room and tell her all your real (and imaginary) aches and pains, while she examines you, tenderly, so as to tailor the session to your specific needs.
-It might be the attention that's so nice.
+It might be the attention that’s so nice.
 In all seriousness: before my therapist had even touched me she had made me feel truly known.
-On the table things just get better: slow and satisfyingly firm - deep tissue (£65) is one to go for if you want to feel like you're getting your money's worth - every knot is unknit; parts of the body that have gone untouched for decades come back to life (who knew ankles were capable of intense pleasure?).
+On the table things just get better: slow and satisfyingly firm – deep tissue (£65) is one to go for if you want to feel like you’re getting your money’s worth – every knot is unknit; parts of the body that have gone untouched for decades come back to life (who knew ankles were capable of intense pleasure?).
 This is the most full of self-love I have ever felt.
 You will leave transformed.
 Kitty Drake

-Perfect for aromatheraphy purists.
+Perfect for aromatherapy purists.